-While this answer is different for everyone, there are steps you can take to estimate your student loan limit and keep debt down.
-Before taking out student loans, consider these eight tips.
+While the answer to how much college debt is too much will vary for everyone, there are steps you can take to estimate your personal student loan limits and keep debt at a minimum.

 4. Opt for federal loans over private loans